witoldmetel/Vite-Pack-Boilerplate/README.md

 # TS Parcel Boilerplate

-This is a minimal boilerplate example using React, TypeScript and Parcel along with Sass support.
+This is a minimal boilerplate using React and TypeScript along with Sass support.
+It's also possible to config firebase.
+Good for small projects and prototyping.
+Enjoy to use :)

+In case of issues and questions, feel free to add the question in [Issues](https://github.com/witoldmetel/TS-Parcel-Boilerplate/issues) page.

 # Built-in dependencies